CriZzZzZ/Windows_Activ/Instructions.md

 # Windows_Activ
 WIndows Activator simple!

-For most people just use the option 2 for activate and associate to microsoft account automatically.
+For most people with WIN 10 just use the option 2 for activate and associate to microsoft account automatically.

 The other option just for who know what are doing.